Updated: Jan 12

 Weight Distribution – the more you can evenly distribute your weight on the tube the better your tube will ride on the snow.

 As you see there are many ways to increase your speed, and you thought tubing had no technique.

 What to Wear

 One thing that can ruin any tubing activity is not being properly outfitted.
 Being cold and/ or wet makes tubing no fun, so make sure to dress in layers, wear boots along with waterproof snow pants and a waterproof shell.
 A beanie is good to keep your melon warm and eye wear is always nice as you pick up speed going down the hill.
 A good pair of heavy gloves is also recommended to keep your hands nice and warm.

 Soldier Hollow is just outside of Midway Utah next to Wasatch Mountain State Park.
 Unfortunately there is a charge to go tubing at Soldier Hollow, sometimes the best things in life aren’t free.
 Typically it runs $20 a person for 2 hours, which seems a little steep, but it does make for a great time.
 There is also a lodge just below the base of the hill you can go to warm up, chill out or meet up with your friends after an epic ride.
 For more information about Soldier Hollow go to: http://www.soldierhollow.com/tubing.php

 That’s all for today.
-As always share your comments with me below or send me an email at DustinACook@gmail.com and don’t forget to go outside and have some fun!
+As always share your comments with me below or send me an email at DustinACook@gmail.com If you'd like more information on fun outdoor adventures in Utah, subscribe to our blog here.
+And don’t forget to go outside and have some fun!